Here Comes Peter Cottontail: Plot

 Peter Cottontail is a young Easter Bunny who lives in April Valley, where all Easter bunnies live and work, making Easter candy, sewing bonnets, and decorating and delivering Easter eggs.

 Colonel Wellington B. Bunny, the retiring Chief Easter Bunny, names Peter as his successor.
-Peter, who has always dreamed of being the Chief Easter Bunny, accepts.
+Peter excitedly claims he “never dreamed” of being the Chief Easter Bunny, but his modest fib (which instinctually lowers his left ear) prompts Colonel Bunny to insist that Peter become more honest and responsible to serve as Chief Easter Bunny.

-Meanwhile, a villainous rabbit named January Q. Irontail plots to become Chief Easter Bunny so that he can ruin Easter for children as revenge for a child who once accidentally roller-skated over his tail, forcing him to wear a prosthetic tail made of iron.
+Meanwhile, a villainous rabbit named January Q. Irontail plots to become Chief Easter Bunny so that he can ruin Easter for children as revenge for a child who once accidentally roller-skated over his tail, forcing him to wear a prosthetic one made of iron.
 Irontail demands that Colonel Bunny hold a contest to see who delivers the most eggs, according to April Valley's Constitution.
-Peter accepts the challenge, but stays up all night, partying with friends.
-Although he tells his rooster to wake him up at 5:30 a.m., Irontail sneaks into his house and feeds the rooster magic bubblegum, sealing his beak.
+Peter accepts the challenge, but stays up late into the night, partying with friends.
+Although he tells his rooster to wake him up early, Irontail sneaks into his house and feeds the rooster magic bubblegum, sealing his beak.
 Peter sleeps all day, not hearing the crows from the popping bubbles.

-Although Irontail tries all day to deliver his Easter eggs, he manages to deliver only one.
+Although Irontail tries all day to deliver his Easter eggs, he only manages to deliver just one.
 However, because Peter delivered none, Irontail becomes the new Chief Easter Bunny, passing laws to make Easter a disaster, such as painting eggs brown and gray, ordering the candy sculptors to make chocolate tarantulas and octopuses instead of bunnies and chicks, and having Easter galoshes instead of bonnets.

-Ashamed that his bragging and irresponsibility led to this tragedy, Peter leaves April Valley.
-He eventually meets Seymour S. Sassafras, an eccentric peddler and inventor who supplies the colors for April Valley’s egg painters from the colored vegetables from his Garden of Surprises.
-Sassafras lets Peter use his Yestermorrowbile, a time machine piloted by a French caterpillar named Antoine, who will take Peter back to Easter to deliver his eggs, win the contest, and defeat Irontail.
+A disgraceful Peter, who was ashamed that his bragging and irresponsibility led to this tragedy, leaves April Valley in tears and vows to make things right.
+He eventually meets Seymour S. Sassafras, an eccentric peddler and inventor who supplies the colors for April Valley's egg painters from the colored vegetables from his Garden of Surprises.
+Sassafras lends Peter his Yestermorrowbile, a time machine piloted by a French caterpillar named Antoine, who will take Peter back to Easter to deliver his eggs, win the contest, and defeat Irontail.
 Irontail learns about Peter's plan, and continues his cheating by sending his spider to sabotage the Yestermorrowbile, allowing Peter and Antoine to go to any holiday but Easter.